Welding Magnets Guide: Usage, Types, and What to Consider

 First of all, on-off magnets are not electromagnets.
 For these sizes and pulling strengths, they don’t need to be.

-On-off welding magnets contain many small but powerful magnets and steel bars.
-These magnets and steel bars have a specific arrangement.
+On-off magnets contain many small but powerful magnets and small steel bars positioned in a specific arrangement.
 When you turn the switch, you rotate half of them and change their magnetic poles’ arrangement.

 When the switch is off